-We never see the far side of the Moon.
+We never see the far side of the Moon or what some people call the dark side of the Moon.
 Do you think it looks identical to the near side that we do see?

 On October 4, 1959, Russia’s Luna 3 was launched towards the Moon, where it later became the first vehicle to send back images of the Moon’s far side.